-Let's say that you wanted troubleshoot with and analyze highly verbose/voluminous data, for example, CDN logs, ELB Access Log or VPC Flows but you were concerned about storage requirements and search performance.
-With Sampling you can bring in enough samples so that your analysis remains statistically significant but you can also do all the troubleshooting necessary.
+Let's say that you wanted to analyze and troubleshoot with highly verbose/voluminous data – for example, CDN logs, ELB Access Logs, or VPC Flows – but you were concerned about storage requirements and search performance.
+With Sampling, you can bring in enough samples that your analysis remains statistically significant, and also do all the necessary troubleshooting.

 Let's use the out-of-the-box Sampling function to sample all events from

-- First make sure you have a route & pipeline configured to match desired events.
+First, make sure you have a Route and Pipeline configured to match desired events.

-- Next, let's add a Regex Extract function and extract the status field form
+Next, let's add a Regex Extract Function to extract the status field from

 __status.
 Remember, fields that start with

-Next, let's add a Sampling function, scope it to all events where
+Next, let's add a Sampling function, and scope it to all events where

 sourcetype=='access_combined'.
 Let's apply a filter condition of